 Evolution of Append-Only

-Do you see how the simplistic, one-thing-at-a-time architecture of append-only systems, with periodic rewrites of the whole database, almost inevitably becomes continuous, concurrent performing of the same tasks?
+The one-thing-at-a-time architecture of append-only systems, with periodic rewrites of the whole database, almost inevitably evolves into continuous, concurrent performing of the same tasks.
 Immutability can’t live forever.
 It’s better to do things continuously in the background than to accrue a bunch of debt and then pay it back in one giant blocking operation.

-That’s how a really capable database usually operates.
-These mature, sophisticated, advanced databases represent what a successful implementation usually evolves into over time.
+That’s how most mature, sophisticated databases with lots of scar tissue end up over time.
 The result is that Oracle (for example) can sustain combinations of workloads such as very high-frequency small operations reads and writes, together with days-long read-heavy and write-heavy batch processing, simultaneously, and providing good performance for both!
-Try that in a database that can only do one thing at a time.
+That’s hard to achieve in a database that can only do one thing at a time.

-So, keep that in mind if you start to feel like immutability is the elegant “hallelujah” solution that’s been overlooked by everyone other than some visionary with a new product.
+So, keep that in mind if you start to feel like immutability is the elegant “hallelujah” solution that’s been overlooked.
 It hasn’t been overlooked.
 It’s in the literature, and it’s in the practice and industry.
 It’s been refined for decades.
-It’s well worth looking at the problems the more mature databases have solved.
+It’s well worth looking at the problems mature general-purpose databases have solved.
 New databases are overwhelmingly likely to run into some of them, and perhaps end up implementing the same solutions as well.
+(Note: I don’t claim that there are no mature immutable databases.
+I’m not aware of any, but I bet there are some.)

-Note that I am not a relational curmudgeon claiming that it’s all been done before.
-I have a lot of respect for the genuinely new advancements in the field, and there is a hell of a lot of it, even in databases whose faults I just attacked.
-I’m also not a SQL/relational purist.
-However, I will admit to getting a little curmudgeonly when someone claims that the database he’s praising is super-advanced, and then in the next breath says he doesn’t know what an append-only B-tree is.
-That’s kind of akin to someone claiming their fancy new sort algorithm is advanced, but not being aware of quicksort!
+Note that I am not SQL purist or a relational curmudgeon claiming that it’s all been done before.
+I have a lot of respect for the genuinely new advancements in the field, and there is a hell of a lot of it, even in databases whose edge cases I just discussed.

 What do you think?
 Also, if I’ve gone too far, missed something important, gotten anything wrong, or otherwise need some education myself, please let me know so I can a) learn and b) correct my error.